NoxGamingQC/kiosk/Linux/Ubuntu/22.04/README.md

 # Ubuntu 22.04

-A simple kiosk, that allow you to open a browser page on boot.
-And block any other manipulation on the system.
-(Well if you don't know how to get out of it)
+A simple kiosk for Ubuntu.
+It allow you to open a browser page on startup.
+User will be lock on that browser page until the key combination is pressed (Require a physical keyboard).

-## Requirements

-- Ubuntu 22.04

 ## Todo